qlever-dev/qlever-docs/docs/qleverfile.md

 `qlever start` are persisted to disk, in a single file `<NAME>.update-triples`.
 When the server is stopped and `qlever start` is run again, the updates are replayed and new updates are appended to the same file.
-This is rudimentary for now, and will be replaced by a more sophisticated mechanism soon.
-See also `qlever update-wikidata`, where updates come from an SSE stream, and can be replayed any time from an arbitrary point in time.
+This is rudimentary for now, a more sophisticated mechanism is currently being developed.
+For an alternative, see `qlever update-wikidata`, where updates come from an SSE stream, and can be replayed any time from an arbitrary point in time, and the date until which the dataset is up to date is stored in dedicated triples.
 Default: `false`.

 ## Section `[runtime]`